vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

     - Transactions tied to such a block using insufficient difficulty due to the new parameter are rejected with an error message.
     (<a name="0072-COSMICELEVATOR-010" href="#0072-COSMICELEVATOR-010">0072-COSMICELEVATOR-010</a>)

-- The parameter 'spam.pow.difficulty' is decreased.
+- The parameter 'spam.pow.increaseDifficulty' is decreased.
 Verify that
      - This is communicated to all wallets, and wallets use the new parameter for each transaction tied to a block with a height higher than the one in which the change happened.
     - Transactions tied to such a block using the new difficulty are not rejected.
     (<a name="0072-COSMICELEVATOR-011" href="#0072-COSMICELEVATOR-011">0072-COSMICELEVATOR-011</a>)